|

 Elaine

-6. I love that this is so versatile and can be made with so many different meats!
-The perfect Easter Sunday breakfast 🙂
+4. I love that this is so versatile and can be made with so many different meats!
+This is the perfect Easter Sunday breakfast 🙂

-8. I am hosting Easter brunch this year and was looking to recipe inspirations.
-I love your Pizza Gana and want to try to make it this weekend before the Easter to make sure I make it right!)
+5. I am hosting Easter brunch this year and was looking to get recipe inspirations.
+I love your Pizza Gana and made it this weekend before Easter to make sure I make it right!
+So good.

 1. We always used to have it by itself for breakfast and on Easter, we’d have it with appetizers around lunch – like shrimp cocktail, cheese and crackers and such fare!
 Thanks for your comment, Laura!

-11. I’m sold!
-Never heard of pizza gana but that sunshine-y yellow and the texture is enough to make my mouth water at the prospect of eating it!
+7. I’m sold!
+Never heard of pizza gana but that sunshine-y yellow and the texture made me make it!
+Delicious.
 Love the easy, detailed steps too.

 1. Thanks Saima!
 It’s so delicious and the photo doesn’t show how moist it is!
 Half of my family loves it warm and the other half loves it cold. 🙂